n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/conversational-agent.md

 You must include:

-* `{tools}`: a LangChain expression.
+* `{tools}`: A LangChain expression.
 Provides a string of the tools you've connected to the Agent.
-* `{format_instructions}`: a LangChain expression.
+* `{format_instructions}`: A LangChain expression.
 Provides the schema or format from the output parser node you've connected.
-* `{{input}}`: a LangChain variable.
+* `{{input}}`: A LangChain variable.
 The user's prompt.
-Populated with the value of the **Text** parameter.
+Populated with the value of the **Prompt** parameter.

 Example:

 ```
 TOOLS
 ------
-Assistant can ask the user to use tools to look up information that may be helpful in answering the users original question.
+Assistant can ask the user to use tools to look up information that may be helpful in answering the user's original question.
 The tools the human can use are:

 {tools}